PhilipPapagiannopoulos/Flag_Game/README.md

-Here’s a **clean, GitHub-ready project description** you can copy and paste into your repository README:

----

 ## 🇺🇳 Flags – Turtle Graphics Guessing Game

 **Flags** is a fun and educational Python game built using the **Turtle graphics library**.
 The game displays a randomly selected national flag on the screen, and the player must correctly guess which country the flag belongs to.